nicholashew/knowledge/programming/aspnet/netcore/helper/string-helper.md

 ## Source Code

 A sample string helper for common usage.
+You can also get it from [NLibrary](https://github.com/nicholashew/NLibrary) in GitHub.

 ```csharp
 using System;